The final report provided 28 recommendations designed to:

 There are no changes to the wider RAO definition of advising on investments for unregulated firms meaning these firms will not be able to provide the FAMR recommended guidance services to consumers.
 The changes will be implemented on 3 January 2018 to align with MiFID II and the FCA have consulted on the relevant rule changes in CP17/28.

-Further FCA proposals
+Further FCA work

 - proposals for Handbook changes arising from the changes to the advice definition;